🔼The name Jearim: Summary

 🔼Etymology of the name Jearim

-The name Jearim is the regular plural form of the noun יער (ya'ar), meaning forest, from the unused root יער I:
+The name Jearim is the regular plural form of the noun יער (ya'ar), meaning forest or honeycomb, from the unused root יער:

 For a meaning of the name Jearim, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Forests.
 BDB Theological Dictionary does not interpret the name Jearim.